 OCD is relatively common in both children and adults, is associated with a wide range of functional impairments, and has a significant impact on social and occupational life.

 Fast facts on obsessive-compulsive disorder

-- Common compulsions include washing and cleaning, checking, repeating and mental compulsions.
+- Common compulsions include washing, cleaning, checking, and repeating

 - OCD occurs roughly equally in men and women and affects people of all races and socioeconomic backgrounds

-- The first symptoms of OCD often begin during childhood or adolescence, however, the median age of onset is 19
+- The first symptoms of OCD often begin during childhood or adolescence, however, the average age of onset is 19